-E-MAIL Tony@lathes.co.uk
+email: tony@lathes.co.uk

-Home Machine Tool Archive Lathes, Millers Shapers & Grinders for Sale
+Home Machine Tool Archive Machine-tools Sale & Wanted

-Machine Tool Manuals Machine Tool Catalogues
+Machine Tool Manuals Catalogues Belts Books Accessories

 ETA Lathes

-Strongly made the 8.5" x 4.5" cross slide was fitted with three large T-slots - into any one of which the top slide, with its graduated swivelling base, could be located.
+Strongly made, the 8.5" x 4.5" cross slide was fitted with three large T-slots - into any one of which the top slide, with its graduated swivelling base, could be located.
 Although the carriage assembly was of substantial proportions, it was still able to be operated when the headstock and tailstock centres were brought together - and hence possible to turn very short workpieces between centres.
 In the early 1930s, facing increasing competition from other makers of cheaper lathes, a small milling machine, a drill and a tool and cutter grinder were added to the company's product line.

 In 1934 the design rights were acquired by the Leicester machine-tool makers J.W.Bamkin, but no further examples of the lathe were made - the reported loss of the patterns in an outside foundry fire could not have helped.
-Bamkins, however, continued to produce the ETA miller for a few years whilst the tool and cutter grinder remained in production, it is reported, until the 1970s, even after the Company moved further out of Leicester to Barkby Road during the 1960s when the manager was Alf Riley..
+Bamkins, however, continued to produce the ETA miller for a few years while the tool and cutter grinder remained in production, it is reported, until the 1970s, even after the Company moved further out of Leicester to Barkby Road during the 1960s when the manager was Alf Riley..

 ETA "Economic" 41/8" x 16" backgeared screwcutting lathe of the 1930s with flat-belt drive